Chin Surgery in Los Angeles, CA

 Should I choose a plastic surgeon or an oral and maxillo-facial surgeon to do my chin surgery?

 Ideally, you should choose a talented surgeon that is double-board certified in both plastic surgery and maxillo-facial surgery since surgery of the chin is an art.
-Great surgeons are caring but have finesse, skill, and a wonderful sense of aesthetics.
-They have experience managing the bony part of the chin (maxillo-facial surgery) and experience in the management of the soft tissues (plastic surgery).
+Great surgeons are caring and exhibit finesse, skill, and a wonderful sense of aesthetics in their work.
+They have experience managing both, the bony part of the chin (maxillo-facial surgery) and the soft tissues (plastic surgery).

 An intimate understanding and experience working with the underlying connective tissue are important when doing any surgery of the jaws or chin.
 The vascular anastomosis and nerve innervation must be considered in addition to the color, tonicity, texture, thickness, and drape of the skin to create a natural-looking, harmonious chin.